There is a very scientific reason that your heart rate increases fast during exercise.

 If you have a hard time carrying a conversation, feel faint or dizzy, or develop any type of chest pain then you should stop exercising immediately and seek medical assistance.
 Whenever you are exercising it is better to use caution.

 Using your target heart rate is a great way of maximizing your exercise routine so that your heart gets the utmost benefit.
 The more you exercise, the easier it is to reach your target heart rate, which is up to 90% of your maximum heart rate.
 When you first begin exercising, you should target reaching 50% of your maximum heart rate.

 To find your target heart rate, you can do a simple math calculation.
 Start with the number 220 and subtract your age from it.
 The resulting number is your maximum heart rate, which is the number of beats per minute.
 If you are 40-years-old, your maximum heart rate is 180 (calculation: 220-40=180), or 180 beats per minute.

 While you are exercising you can check your target heart rate by either checking your pulse or by using a heart rate monitor.
 Some machines have heart rate monitors built in to the handlebars.
 These are often found on exercise bicycles, on treadmills, and on stair climbing machines.

 The expression, “pump it up,” is well intended.
 Pump up your heart for health.
 When your heart increases fast during exercise your body is working correctly.
-Use the A-Z exercise finder to locate heart healthy exercises now!
+Use the exercise finder to locate heart healthy exercises now!